-I am PintsizedPioneer, Ben Chung, an amateur explorer, budding linguist, and your run of the mill traveler.
+I am PintsizedPioneer (Ben Chung): Amateur linguist, insatiable foodie, and chronically single 20-something.
 I am just your typical gay, Jewish Asian-American who wants to get out and see the world.

-I fall into categories like budget traveler (I am at least a frugal spender), so moderate hostels, street food, and public transportation are my favourite utilities.
+I also fall into categories like budget traveler (I am at least a frugal spender), so moderate hostels, street food, and public transportation are my favourite utilities.
 Want to know how to save some bucks abroad?
-I got you covered.
+I got you covered too.

-There are many destinations I wish I could add to the list, but currently, some of these places may not generally be deemed safe for me to visit (some LGBTQ+ unfriendly countries without getting into details).
-But, travel is about breaking down barriers, and I have had too many awkward encounters abroad to get discouraged and stop now.
+All in all, I think that travel is about breaking down barriers, and I have had too many awkward encounters abroad to get discouraged and stop now.